pushpakGD/GenAI_creditCard_fraudDetection/README.md

 ## Process:

-For more indepth explanation, please refer the notebook file included in this repository.
+To see the running GAN model, please refer the notebook file included in this repository.

 ### 1. EDA